|

 NORENE:

-Variant of English Noreen, meaning "honor, valor."
+Variant spelling of Irish Noreen, meaning "honor, valor."

-Japanese name meaning "child of principles."
+典子): Japanese name meaning

 NORINA: